Prince of Asturias Cup: Other records

 Eulogio Aranguren and Enrique Peris hold the peculiar distinction of being the only ones to have participated in the Prince of Asturias Cup as both a player and referee: Both of them played in the first edition of the competition with Centro and Catalonia respectively, and then, both refereed one quarter-final in the 1922–23 edition.

 Joaquín Pascual holds the unwanted distinction of being the only player to have scored an own goal in the competition.
 He was Centro's goalkeeper and in a game against Cantabric on 11 May 1917, he netted an own goal under unknown circumstances, fortunately, his side managed to hold on to a 3–2 win.

 Legacy

-The Prince of Asturias Cup was one of the tournaments that left the most pleasant and lasting memory in the fans, with the added passion of the public for the always latent Hispanic regionalism, however, the selfishness of the clubs and local quarrels did not allow the tournament to take root in Spain.
-If the cup had persevered and kept its original purpose, the tournament would have grown to become one of the most brilliant events on the Spanish football calendar.
+The Prince of Asturias Cup was one of the tournaments that left a pleasant and lasting memory with the fans, however, the selfishness of the clubs and local quarrels did not allow the tournament to take root in Spain.
+If the Cup had persevered and kept its original purpose, the tournament may have grown to become a noted event on the Spanish football calendar.